mikeizbicki/ucr-cs100/textbook/assignment-help/syscalls/getinfo.md

 };
 ```

 The main purpose of this function is to assist in finding info about the group and its info, and much like `getpwuid`, is particularly useful  when implementing things such as `ls` (an assignment in cs-100), and is necessary to implement the `-l` flag for `ls`.

-Here’s a quick implementation of `getgrgid`, where s is a `stat struct`:
+This is a quick implementation of `getgrgid`, where s is a `stat struct`:
 ```
-struct passwd *gp;
+struct group *gp;
 if(!(gp = getgrgid(s.st_gid)))
    perror("there was an error in getgrgid. ");
 ```